About Our Program

 - Prepare students to perform effectively as skilled allied health professionals with skills needed to meet the demand for quality employees.

-This college does not provide certification eligibility for cardiovascular sonography.
-However, graduates may qualify for the Registered Diagnostic Cardiac Sonographer (RDCS) credential through ARDMS or the Registered Cardiac Sonographer (RCS) credential through the CCI Registry if they have:
+This program does not provide certification eligibility for cardiovascular sonography.
+However, graduates may qualify for the Registered Registered Diagnostic Cardiac Sonographer (RDCS) credential through ARDMS or the Registered Cardiac Sonographer (RCS) credential through the CCI Registry if they meet certain educational or experiential requirements.

-- one year of work experience in the sonography field from the date of graduation of this program.
+- or after working for one year in the Ultrasound field from the date of graduation from MCC’s AAS in Diagnostic Medical Sonography program (prerequisite 1);